Elliott Fitch Shepard

-Elliott Fitch Shepard (July 25, 1833 – March 24, 1893) was a New York lawyer, banker, and owner of the Mail and Express newspaper, as well as a founder and president of the New York State Bar Association.
-Shepard was married to Margaret Louisa Vanderbilt, who was the granddaughter of philanthropist, business magnate, and family patriarch Cornelius Vanderbilt.
+Elliott Fitch Shepard (July 25, 1833 – March 24, 1893) was an American lawyer, banker, and owner of the Mail and Express newspaper, as well as a founder and president of the New York State Bar Association.
+Shepard was married to Margaret Louisa Vanderbilt, who was a member of the Vanderbilt family.
 Shepard's Briarcliff Manor residence Woodlea and the Scarborough Presbyterian Church, which he founded nearby, are contributing properties to the Scarborough Historic District.

-Shepard was born in Jamestown, New York, one of three sons of the president of a banknote-engraving company.
-He attended the City University of New York, and practiced law for about 25 years.
+Shepard was born in Jamestown, New York.
+He graduated from the University of the City of New York in 1855, and practiced law for about 25 years.
 During the American Civil War, Shepard was a Union Army recruiter and subsequently earned the rank of colonel.
 He was later a founder and benefactor of several institutions and banks.
 When Shepard moved to the Briarcliff Manor hamlet of Scarborough-on-Hudson, he founded the Scarborough Presbyterian Church and built Woodlea; the house and its land are now part of Sleepy Hollow Country Club.

 Early life

 Shepard was born July 25, 1833, in Jamestown in Chautauqua County, New York.
 He was the second of three sons of Fitch Shepard and Delia Maria Dennis; the others were Burritt Hamilton and Augustus Dennis.
 Fitch Shepard was president of the National Bank Note Company (later consolidated with the American and Continental Note Companies), and Elliott's brother Augustus became president of the American Bank Note Company.
 Shepard's extended family lived in New England, with origins in Bedfordshire, England.
 Fitch, son of Noah Shepard, was a descendant of Thomas Shepard (a Puritan minister) and James Fitch (son-in-law of William Bradford).
 Delia Maria Dennis was a descendant of Robert Dennis, who emigrated from England in 1635.
 Elliott was described in 1897's Prominent Families of New York as "prominent by birth and ancestry, as well as for his personal qualities".
 He attended public schools in Jamestown, and moved with his father and brothers to New York City in 1845.
-He began attending the college-preparatory University Grammar School (then located in the City University of New York building), and graduated from the university in 1855.
+He began attending the college-preparatory University Grammar School (then located in the University of the City of New York building), and graduated from the university in 1855.
 Shepard began reading law under Edwards Pierrepont, and was admitted to the bar in the city of Brooklyn in 1858.